zstoebs/tello_detection_SLAM/README.md

 ## Contents
 - main.m: control flow script to demonstrate each of these on the Tello.
-- track.m: facial detection algorithm that returns the movement vector required to center the drone on the detected face, if there is one.
+- follow.m: face detection and following algorithm that returns the movement vector required to center the drone on the detected face, if there is one.
 - vslam.m: implements vSLAM using the drone's pinhole camera given a predetermined movement sequence that should be cycled a handful of times.

 ## Future
 1. Streamline main.m with user input to guide the program and improve the functionality of vslam.m as best I can for Tello.
+2. Implement general object detection alongside the face detection pipeline.
+3. Add autonomous movement based on point cloud --> remove need for a predetermined path.
-The implementations here are stepping stones to some more intelligent autonomous UAV behavior.
+4. The implementations here are stepping stones to some more intelligent autonomous UAV behavior.
 I have the idea that I'll implemennt path planning on a Tello as well.
 Once I have that, I may integrate these three features into a Tello hide-n-seek project.

 ## References
 ### Papers